MicrosoftDocs/power-automate-docs/flow-docs/get-started-flow-dev.md

 Here are some of the ways you can extend your application with Microsoft Flow:

 * Create and connect to a custom connector.
-* Share that API with all Microsoft Flow users.
+* Share your custom connector with all Microsoft Flow users.
-* Embed the flow experience from within an app.
+* Embed the flow experience within an app.
-* Leverage all the developer APIs so that users can interact with Microsoft Flow in the best way for them.
+* Highlight all custom connectors so that users can interact with Microsoft Flow in the best way for them.

 ## Prerequisites